nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

 - **Life Cycle Management**

-    - **Scaling policy**: Scale In / Scale Out using native Kubernetes feature
+    - **Scaling Policy**: manual or auto Scale In / Scale Out using native Kubernetes features
     - **Upgrade**: Do Rolling Upgrade of NGINX App Protect instances using native Kubernetes feature
     - **Security Update**: Update the signatures and threats using Kubernetes Rolling Upgrade